KvaziDeveloper1703/SimplePythonPrograms/README.md

-# My-Projects-on-Python-3
+# SimplePythonPrograms
-Here I publish my projects, that were made with python programming language.
+In this repository I store my solutions to various problems from CodeWars website.
+Tasks were done with Python 3.